The Velvet Underground – Foundational Influence on David Bowie, Glam and Punk

 Shared themes

 Both Bowie and the Velvet Underground explored marginal identities, urban decay and the tension between beauty and nihilism.
-Bowie adapted these themes into his own theatrical and shape-shifting persona, translating underground sensibilities into mainstream culture.
+Bowie adapted these themes into his own theatrical and shape-shifting personas, translating underground sensibilities into mainstream culture.

 Legacy